Cube-Box-391/HTML-Website/README.md

 ## 📜 License

-These Website template is license under a `GPL` `v3.0` License.
+These Website template is license under a `GNU V3` License.
 Revise the `LICENSE` file for more info about the license.
 If you plan to use these code for the base of your website, will be thankfull if you added us on the credits.